UPDATE – FEBRUARY 2026:

 The task force includes leaders from academia, industry, and government.
 It will begin meeting this month and make final recommendations later this year.
 Members will collaborate on strategies leveraging AI’s benefits for the economy and local communities.
 The administration acknowledges AI as a transformative technology and wants to proactively embrace its potential while ensuring proper safeguards.

 It’s tough keeping track of the AI regulatory landscape, especially when there are so many different approaches.
-Consider reaching out to BABL AI, their team of Audit Experts is ready to offer valuable insight, and answer your questions and concerns.
+Therefore, consider reaching out to BABL AI, their team of Audit Experts is ready to offer valuable insight, and answer your questions and concerns.